 Potable water for the DRSP area will be supplied by NCSD.
 Table 5.1 on the following page summarizes the water use factors and demand calculations for the anticipated land uses in the DRSP.
-The total demand is estimated at 376.11 acre-feet per year (AFY), with the total demand plus a 10% contingency estimated at 413.72 AFY.
-An estimated 72.84 acre-feet of the total 376.11 acre-feet would be used for commercial development, daycare, public safety and landscaped common areas.
-The NCSD has reviewed water demands for the DRSP area and determined that there is an adequate and reliable water supply for buildout of the DRSP area.
+The total demand is estimated at 3448.14 acre-feet per year (AFY), with the total demand plus a 10% contingency estimated at 382.95 AFY.
+An estimated 74.65 acre-feet of the total 348.14 acre-feet would be used for commercial development, daycare, public safety and landscaped common areas.
+The NCSD has reviewed water demands for the DRSP area and are conducting an in-depth study to validate their determination that there is an adequate and reliable water supply for buildout of the DRSP area.